hideyk/hideyukikanazawa.github.io/content/about/_index.md

 authorImage : "images/about/hidey-full.png"
 ---

-My aspiration to _ led me to puruse my dreams
+My aspiration to _ led me to puruse my dreams.